habazut/WiThrottleProtocol/README.md

 ## Included examples

-### WiThrottle_Basic
+### WiThrottleProtocol_Basic

-Basic example to implement a WiThrottle client and connect to a server (with static IP).
+Basic example to implement a WiThrottleProtocol client and connect to a server (with static IP).

 Change the WiFi settings and enter the IP address of the computer running JMRI (or other WiThrottle server):
 ```